CM4all/lukko/doc/index.rst

 - ``verbose_errors``: ``yes`` sends internal error messages to the client on ``stderr``.

+- ``host_key_file``: Load a SSH host (secret) key from a file.
+This option may appear more than once to load keys from multiple files to load multiple host keys (with different key algorithms).
+If no host key is loaded, then the default host key files are used (:file:`host_ed25519_key`, :file:`host_ecdsa_key`, :file:`host_rsa_key`); this option is only needed if certain listeners need a special non-standard host key.

 .. _authorized_host_key_file:

 - ``authorized_host_key_file``: Enable ``hostbased`` authentication on